cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-data-uploader/README.md

       datasubset2/      # Data directory for data subset2
         table.csv
 ```
-## The Dataset configuration file

-Each dataset should have its own JSON configuration file located in the [`inputs/config/`](./inputs/config) directory.

 ### Example datasets

 There are several example configuration files in the [`example_datasets`](../example_datasets/) directory.
-These need to be copied into the [stack-data-uploader/inputs/](./inputs/) directory for them to be used.
+You can follow the instructions in the [README.md](../example_datasets/README.md) to load in one of the example datasets.
 The following table provides a description of each example:

 | Example | Description |